-What are some things you wish people knew about autism and what advice would you give to other autistic people who want to pursue music?
+What advice would you give to other autistic people who want to pursue music?

 This goes for everyone I believe; if you are passionate and real about your ambitions, your vision and your work, people are out there for you.